williamhobbs/PVRW-2023-EL/README.md

 This repo contains supporting files for the NREL PVRW 2023 poster, _EL with the Raspberry Pi Camera Module 3_, by Will Hobbs and Tim Silverman.

-Notes on setting up a live EL demo are in [live-demo-setup-notes.md](live-demo-setup-notes.md).
+Notes on the software/network settings used for the live EL demo are in [live-demo-setup-notes.md](live-demo-setup-notes.md).

 EL images used in the poster are in the [images](images) folder.
 Metadata for the images are in the table below.